Things to Know About JetBlue Vacations – Vacation Packages which Include Hotel, Airfare, and Rental Cars, all purchased through Jetblue.

 If you think you may want a better room, I’d recommend booking it at the time you purchase the entire package if it’s offered.
 That way, you’ll earn even more miles for your next trip.

 Is it worth booking JetBlue Vacations?

-I definitely recommend looking at prices first.
+I definitely recommend looking at individual prices first.
 If JetBlue Vacations ends up being a good deal, or even if it’s a similar deal, it’s probably worthwhile because of the TrueBlue miles.
 I love earning points, and you can really rack up a lot if you book a vacation package (even more if you have the Plus credit card).